Franklin-Osede/devlab/js/01-filter-transform/SENIOR-THINKING.md

 # Senior Dev Thinking Process

 Hello everyone!
 Today I'm going to walk through a problem where I'm asked to do certain things, and then I'll solve it step by step using JavaScript.
-Let me start by reading through the problem statement and thinking out loud about my approach.
+Let me start by reading through the problem statement

 ---